The Oliver Wyman Case Competition

 The Oliver Wyman Case Competition is the first ever business case competition where students from Dartmouth College, Thayer School of Engineering, Graduate School of Arts and Science and the Dartmouth Medical School compete to provide and present innovative solutions to a real life business problem.

-The competition is jointly sponsored by Oliver Wyman, Axia and PrepLounge in addition to the Thayer Consulting Club, Dartmouth Undergraduate Society of Investments and Economics and the Graduate Student Consulting Club.
+The competition is sponsored by Oliver Wyman in addition to contributions from the Thayer Consulting Club and the Thayer School of Engineering.

 1. Sign up to receive updates